Sagarl17/xyzautomation/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── main.py            <- main script which executes the classification and extraction process step by step ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │